edgexfoundry/edgex-docs/docs_src/security/Ch-APIGateway.md

-Where `<core-data-microservice-ip>` is the Docker IP address of the container running the core-data microservice (if using Docker), or additionally `localhost` in the default configuration for snaps and Docker.
+Where `<core-data-microservice-ip>` is the Docker IP address of the container running the core-data microservice (if using Docker), or additionally `localhost` in the default configuration for Docker.
 This means that in the default configuration,
 EdgeX microservices are only accessible to local host processes.